Paragraphs

 Pursue a career in Law

-Being the first local university qualifications to be recognized for admission to legal practice in Hong Kong, our 4-year Bachelor of Laws curriculum has a number of characteristic features to ensure the competitiveness of our graduates, which include:
+As the first local university qualification recognised for admission to legal practice in Hong Kong, our 4-year Bachelor of Laws (LLB) curriculum has a range of distinctive features to ensure the competitiveness of our graduates, including:

-• Solid foundation in legal knowledge, transferable critical and analytical skills, and broadening of intellectual horizons;
+• A solid foundation in legal knowledge, transferable critical and analytical skills, and broadening of intellectual horizons;

 • Systematic honing of professional skills such as critical thinking, analytical and problem solving skills, research and writing skills, and bilingual language proficiency; and